 Olivia Farnsworth, a nine-year-old girl, from Huddersfield, can survive without sleep or food.
 She also feels no pain and has been dubbed “bionic” by medical experts.

 According to her mother, Niki Trepak, this girl is “made of steel.”

 This strange disorder allows Olivia to go five to six days without food and sleep.
 She is believed to be the only person in the world who has all three symptoms together.

 It is a congenital condition in which the chromosome is deleted during the process of cell division.
 There are microscopic bodies known as chromosomes inside the nucleus of each body cell.
 They are responsible for the function and reproduction of each cell in our body, allowing us to live.

 Chromosomes are made of two large molecules of deoxyribonucleic acid (DNA).
-These strands are called the genes, giving the instructions that control the cell’s function and reproduction.
-In other words, the genes control everything to make us live.
+These strands are called genes, giving the instructions that control the cell’s function and reproduction.
+In other words, genes control everything to make us live.